 This text can be used by computer programs in a multitude of ways, whether to write documents or carry out commands.
-This field can be incredibly complex because language itself is so complex - for this reason, CareerFoundry UX course writers have worked with Amazon Alexa to create a specialization course for Voice Design, launching in August 2017.
+This field can be incredibly complex because language itself is so complex – for this reason, CareerFoundry UX Design Course writers have worked with Amazon Alexa to create a specialization course for Voice Design.

-A word’s meaning can be entirely dependant on the context in which it appears.
+A word’s meaning can be entirely dependent on the context in which it appears.

 As a simple example, the word pair, meaning two of something, sounds exactly like the fruit pear.
 Voice Recognition programs need to be able to determine which of these words the user said based on context from the rest of the sentence and apply it later if such a case comes up again; a great example of Machine Learning.

 Chatbots are computer programs which conduct “human like” conversations with users, typically via text.
 They are typically used in Instant Messaging applications, such as Slack, or on websites to help users with frequently asked questions.

 Machine Learning and Language Analysis are used to help make chatbots seem more human like and improve the way they communicate with their users.

 AR is the notion of adding computer generated elements, such as sounds, videos or GPS data, to the real world.
 These are typically done through some piece of technology like a smartphone or AR glasses.

 Pokemon Go is a great example of an Augmented Reality game, as it uses interaction which varies depending on where you are in the world and how you interact with it.